-Karthika Mohan\

-Department of Computer Science, University of California Berkeley Berkeley, CA 94720, karthika@cs.berkeley.edu and

-Judea Pearl
+Karthika Mohana and Judea Pearlb

-Department of Computer Science, University of California Los Angeles Los Angeles, CA 900095-1596, judea@cs.ucla.edu
+aDepartment of Computer Science, University of California Berkeley, Berkeley, CA; bDepartment of Computer Science, University of California Los Angeles, Los Angeles, CA

-October 26, 2020

-Abstract
+ABSTRACT

-This paper reviews recent advances in missing data research using graphical models to represent multivariate dependencies.
-We first examine the limitations of traditional frameworks from three different perspectives: transparency, estimability and testability.
-We then show how procedures based on graphical models can overcome these limitations and provide meaningful performance guarantees even when data are Missing Not At Random (MNAR).
+This article reviews recent advances in missing data research using graphical models to represent multivariate dependencies.
+We first examine the limitations of traditional frameworks from three different perspectives: transparency, estimability, and testability.
+We then show how procedures based on graphical models can overcome these limitations and provide meaningful performance guarantees even when data are missing not at random (MNAR).
 In particular, we identify conditions that guarantee consistent estimation in broad categories of missing data problems, and derive procedures for implementing this estimation.
-Finally we derive testable implications for missing data models in both MAR (Missing At Random) and MNAR categories.
+Finally, we derive testable implications for missing data models in both missing at random and MNAR categories.